YShi-cool/DRFusion/README.md

 ## 🚀 Quick Start
 Testing

 You can quickly evaluate our model using the provided bash script.
 Pre-trained weights [Google Drive](https://drive.google.com/drive/folders/1o6V0B5PlzQx_qWijsK_R5SsghbnSAfuI?usp=sharing) should be placed in the weight/ directory.
 ```
 python test.py
 ```
+> 💡 **Important Note for Different Scenarios:** > To accommodate various datasets and degradation scenarios, we provide customized training, testing, and model scripts.
+These specific scripts are bundled within their respective pre-trained weight folders.

+> **How to use:** Simply extract these customized scripts from the downloaded weight folder and place them into the root directory of this project (overwriting the default ones) before running your tests.

 Training

 To train the framework, simply run:
 ```
 python train.py